-To Add a new vehicle you need to complete all the Mandatory (M) fields listed below and include the vehicle documents required by your organisation.
+To Add a New Vehicle you need to complete all the Mandatory fields listed below and include the vehicle documents required by your organisation.
+Mandatory fields have a Bold label, e.g. Make and Model are mandatory fields.

 |Registration Number||This is the vehicle registration number.
 It can be entered in any case and will convert to upper case to conform to DVLA standards.
 If you are using a personalised registration number and have changed the vehicle and transferred the plate to a new vehicle you can end date the previous vehicle registration and set up a new vehicle using the same registration number.|